istanbuljs/nyc/README.md

 To determine the final set of covered files, we use the following process,
  * First, limit the set of covered files to those in paths listed in the `include` array.
- * Then remove any files that are found in the `exclude` array.
+ * Then, remove any files that are found in the `exclude` array.
  * Finally, restore exclude negated files if they have been excluded in the second step